 Overview

-Eric has been tapped as a source for national news outlets including CNNFox NewsNBC Nightly News, and CBS Evening News, alongside every major local television station in Arizona.
+He has been tapped as a source for national news outlets including CNNFox NewsNBC Nightly News, and CBS Evening News, alongside every major local television station in Arizona.
 He has also been featured in The New York TimesThe Wall Street JournalArizona RepublicPeople MagazineBloomberg BusinessweekLaw360, and many others.

 Representative Matters